Without Honor (1949 film): Reception

 Arthur Lions notes in Death on the Cheap: The Lost B Movies of Film Noir, "A top-notch cast is wasted in a total clunker.
 The film takes the award, however, for the movie with the shortest performance by a top-billed star.
 Leading man Tone, after his brief initial appearance, spends most of the picture as the "corpse" in the laundry room."

+In his 1984 Dark City: The Film Noir, film historian Spencer Selby dismisses the film as a "shrill melodrama."

 The film was entered into the 1949 Cannes Film Festival.

+Without Honor was released in some markets under the title Twilight.